chezyio/SC3010/README.md

 #### Dynamic Analysis — Penetration Testing

+-   Mainly use tools to generate effective test cases
 -   Proactive security methods are used
     -   Simulate attacks on a system to identify weakness that is exploitable
     -   Goal is to identify vulenrabilites before attackers do